praveenprasannan/dockerize-node-app/README.md

 # A simple RestAPI node app to dockerize
 This is a small RestAPI node app which will be executed from a docker container.
+Its uses a free API available on https://randomuser.me/api.
 Please follow the below steps.

 ## Requirements
 - Install [Nodejs](https://nodejs.org)